A guided foray exploring the fascinating world of fungi, with a wild fungi picnic in the forest afterwards. Less than 1 hours drive from Glasgow.

 Please note that while this date and location are selected to maximise the potential range of fungi we encounter, it is not possible to guarantee what we will find.
 The emphasis is on learning about all fungi, and how to identify them, not just filling baskets with edible species!

-Meet: For a 1pm start, Thursday 2nd September, Near Ardkinglas Estate, Cairndow, Argyll, PA26 8BG.
+Meet: For an 1 pm start, Thursday 23rd September, Ardkinglas Estate, Cairndow, Argyll, PA26 8BG.
 Ticket holders will be notified of our exact meeting place by email in the week before the event.

-Expect: Gentle walking on well made paths (occasionally steep) over 3 hours (maximum 1.5 miles easy walking), followed by a fungi-themed wild picnic in the forest.
-There will be wild treats, tasters and tipples to enjoy throughout.
-Led by Mark Williams of Galloway Wild Foods, who has been teaching about wild mushrooms for 30 years.
+Expect: Gentle walking on well made paths (occasionally steep) over 3.5 hours (maximum 1.5 miles easy walking) followed by a wild fungi picnic in the forest afterwards.
+There will be wild treats and tasters to enjoy throughout.
+Led by Mark Williams of Galloway Wild Foods.

 - The important role fungi plays in nature